VERITAS-Observatory/EventDisplay_v4/docs/EVNDISP.commandline.md

      -photodiode                 show photodiode
      -plotraw                    fast plotting without pedestals/gains/toffsets
-     -plotpaper                  clean plots for talks/papers (no dead channels, no small text, ..., default=false) -plotmethod=INT             results of this array reconstrutions are shown in 'all in one' display (default=0) -starcatalogue Hipparcos_MAG8_1997.dat  plot stars into the display -starbrightness=float       plot stars brighter than the given B magnitude
+     -plotpaper                  clean plots for talks/papers (no dead channels, no small text, ..., default=false) -plotmethod=INT             results of this array reconstruction are shown in 'all in one' display (default=0) -starcatalogue Hipparcos_MAG8_1997.dat  plot stars into the display -starbrightness=float       plot stars brighter than the given B magnitude